Skip to content

 Azilen specializes in building AI-powered, data-driven manufacturing ecosystems.

-With 15+ years of experience and 400+ professionals including – AI/ML engineers, IoT specialists, and industry consultants, Azilen helps manufacturers:
+With over two decade of experience and 400+ professionals including – AI/ML engineers, IoT specialists, and industry consultants, Azilen helps manufacturers:

 ✔️ Deploy AI and Agentic AI for real-time decision-making in factories.